 And the rest, as they say, is history.
-Goat yoga took off and went on to become extremely popular in various places all over North America.
+Goat yoga took off and became extremely popular in various places all over North America.

 Here are some benefits of goat yoga.
-This list includes benefits of both yoga as a practice and time spent with goats (goat therapy2):
+This list includes the benefits of both yoga as a practice and time spent with goats (goat therapy):

-Goat yoga costs slightly more than a regular yoga class because you’re paying for the care of happy, trained goats as well.
+Goat yoga costs slightly more than a regular yoga class because you’re paying for the care of happy, trained goats.

-If you’re an animal lover and don’t mind some of the, ahem, unexpected occurrences that sometimes happen when furry friends are around (poop, pee, small nips on the fingers), then goat yoga can be a blast.
+If you’re an animal lover and don’t mind some of the unexpected occurrences that sometimes happen when furry friends are around (poop, pee, small nips on the fingers), then goat yoga can be a blast.

 Of course, not everyone wants to combine an appreciation for animals with their yoga practice.

 Of all farm animals, goats are some of the most carefree and happy (especially when they’re in adorable baby yoga clothes).
-At yoga farms, trained handlers are present and helping to lead classes.
+At yoga farms, trained handlers are present and help to lead classes.

-Goats are also trained to be around humans, and humans, likewise, receive instruction on how to stay safe and treat the goats carefully and with respect.
+The goats are trained to be around humans, and humans, likewise, receive instruction on how to stay safe and treat the goats carefully and with respect.

 The pygmy goat is the most common type of goat in these classes.
 Goat yoga often uses baby goats; however, adult goats (like the adult pygmy goat) can be just as therapeutic.

-When yoga with baby goats is practiced at a certified farm for goats with trained yoga teachers and animal handlers as well as trained yoga goats, the classes should not be dangerous for you or the goats.
+When practicing yoga with baby goats at a certified farm with trained yoga teachers and animal handlers, the classes should not be dangerous for you or the goats.

-Keep in mind, however, that goats may get on your back while you’re in certain poses.
+However, keep in mind that goats love jumping and climbing.
+Some might walk on your body or get on your back while in a specific pose.
 Most class participants say this doesn’t hurt (and may even feel like a massage).
-However, it may be momentarily uncomfortable as goats do have hard hooves.
+It could momentarily be uncomfortable as goats do have hard hooves.